AhmedAbdAlkreem/Animals_Classification/README.md

 7) Make Saliency Map to know the reason of take decision to all Models.
 8) Make Heatmap to show the defference between models dependent in accuracy of model.

-# In the last, I hope that i repository can helpfully to you that's it.
+# In the last, I hope that my repository can be helpfully to you that's it.